Amyotrophic Lateral Sclerosis (ALS)

-There is evidence that the immune system, particularly immunologic cells in the nervous system known as microglia, can be both beneficial and harmful in ALS.
+There is evidence that the immune system, particularly immune cells in the nervous system known as microglia, can be both beneficial and harmful in ALS.
 Microglia may be protective up to a certain point and then become damaging.
 Modifying the actions of the immune system is an active area of ALS research.

 Glutamate carries signals between neurons (nerve cells), and there may be too much of it in ALS.

 Glutamate is one of many neurotransmitter chemicals in the nervous system that carries signals between nerve cells.
 There is some evidence that in ALS glutamate accumulates in the spaces around a nerve cell after it has completed its signaling function, causing problems for the nerve cells in its vicinity.
 The problem could be caused by inadequate transport of glutamate away from the cells.

 In particular, the association of military service in the Gulf War with ALS may yield some clues.
 The incidents of ALS cases among Gulf War veterans is two times higher than expected.

-Cyanobacteria, microorganisms that live in desert sands and which can be inhaled when they're kicked up in dust, could be among the reasons for the elevated risk of ALS in those who served in the Gulf War, some experts believe.
+Cyanobacteria, microorganisms that live in desert sands and that can be inhaled when they're kicked up in dust, could be among the reasons for the elevated risk of ALS in those who served in the Gulf War, some experts believe.

 Higher-than-average rates of ALS on the island of Guam have led scientists to suspect a possible toxic factor may have been involved there, at least historically.
 Recent evidence suggests that inclusion in the native peoples' diet of poisonous nuts from the indigenous cycad trees could be an explanation.

-Genetic influences on sporadic ALS
+Genetic influences on ALS

 The term "familial" ALS means that there is more than one occurrence of the disease in a family.
 The term "sporadic" applies when there is no known history of other family members with the disease.
 The term "genetic" can apply to both familial and sporadic ALS.
 In some sporadic cases, the family history may not be known.
 In others, parents may have died before showing signs of the disease.
 In still others, an ALS-causing genetic mutation may not have been present in either parent but may have occurred for the first time in the person with the disease.
 Once an ALS-causing mutation has occurred in someone, his or her children can inherit it, and their disease would be considered "familial."
 At least 25 different loci1 are thought to harbor ALS-causing mutations.
 Loci is the plural form of locus, which refers to the position of a gene or other significant sequence on a chromosome.

-Mutations in the SOD1 (superoxide dismutase 1) gene.
-Mutations in the SOD1 gene account for about 20 percent of familial ALS and also perhaps 1 to 3 percent of sporadic ALS.
+ALS1 is associated with a mutation in SOD1 (superoxide dismutase 1) gene.
+Mutations in the SOD1 gene account for about 15% of familial ALS within European populations, 30% among Asian populations, and some cases of sporadic ALS.
 SOD1 was the first gene found to be associated with familial ALS, and a mouse model of SOD1-associated ALS is widely used in research today.
 Mutations in the SOD1 gene were identified as a cause of familial ALS in 1993.
-Since then, many more genes have been found that, when flawed, can cause familial ALS.
+Since then, scientists have discovered many more flawed genes that can cause familial ALS.

 To learn more about the causes of ALS, see Research.